 I love brownies, don’t you?
 Buying a brownie mix is pretty expensive so why not make your own homemade brownie mix.
-It’s so easy and oh so inexpensive to do.
-It will cost you a 1/3 or less of the cost of a store bought box mix.
-Heck you could make three or four of your own mixes for the price of one.
+It’s so easy, and oh so inexpensive to make.
+It will cost you a 1/3 or less of the cost of a store-bought box mix.
+Heck, you could make three or four of your own mixes for the price of one.
 How, do you ask?
 Let me show you.

 Homemade Brownie Mix